colts70/The-Sematic-Stack/README.md

 │       ├── /sitemap
 │       └── /canonical
 └── Mirrors (optional)
-    └── Each hosts its own /.well-known/stack that points back to Root Rules
+    └── Each hosts its own /.well-known/stack pointing back to Root Rules
 Root defines the topic.

 Mirrors cannot override the Root.

-Mirrors may add, never redefine.
+Mirrors may add — never redefine.

 4. The Five Anchors (Full Definitions)
 4.1 /type — What KIND of thing is this topic?